-I’ve always felt a strong connection to the broken.
+I’ve always felt a strong connection to the broken and the sad.
 It’s why I became a social worker.
 For as long as I can remember I have felt a pull toward helping and encouraging others.

 As a broken, messy warrior myself, I often question my ability to do that.
 I doubt my capacity to reach anyone or be an encouragement to anyone else when I am such a grunge myself.
 But what God has shown me is that I don’t have to be the light.
 I simply need to be a vessel for the light to shine through.

-I lay awake at night thinking about so many of you who have reached out to me and shared your stories and your pain, your wisdom and encouragement.
-We are all in this life journey together, no matter what brought us here.
+I lay awake at night thinking about so many of you who have reached out to me and shared your stories and your pain, your wisdom, and your encouragement.
+We are all on this life journey together, no matter what brought us here.